g-boron/Analise_documents/README.md

 # Analise documents 📰

 App in Python responsible for downloading papers and analyse them.

 ### How to use ⚙️
-After downloading zip, unpack it and create directory called pdfs, when downloaded pdfs will be stored.

 Next install requirements.
 In terminal type `pip install -r requirements.txt`.